swyxio/reactive-react/README.md

 This is a prototype mockup of a "Reactive" version of React.
+Do not use unless you are swyx.

+**Note: we are aware of the double subscribe bug when a source is switched. didnt have time to figure out the fix before react rally.
+Blink tag example has a hacky patch for this.**

 In this alternate universe, Observables became a part of Javascript.